dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 [!code-csharp[](routing/samples/3.x/RoutingSample/AuthorizationStartup.cs?name=snippet)]

 The preceding sample shows why returning the builder object is important.
 Returning the builder object allows the app developer to configure policies such as authorization for the endpoint.
-In this example the health checks middleware has no direct integration with the authorization system.
+In this example, the health checks middleware has no direct integration with the authorization system.

 The metadata system was created in response to the problems encountered by extensibility authors using terminal middleware.
 It's problematic for each middleware to implement its own integration with the authorization system.